Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Detector data analysis

 \subsection{Simulation and calibration of the TPC light collection efficiency}

 Particle interactions in the TPC produce S1 and S2 signals.
 Both signals consist of VUV photons, generated in the liquid and gas phases, respectively.
 A detailed understanding of the detector performance is crucial for both design and operational optimization.
-For this target, a Geant4-based \textit{RelicsSim} software is developed~\cite{AGOSTINELLI2003250,Chen_2021}.
+For this target, a Geant4-based \textit{RelicsSim} software is developed~\cite{AGOSTINELLI2003250, Chen_2021}.
 Within this framework, photons are treated as optical particles, meaning their propagation is governed solely by optical processes such as reflection, refraction, and absorption, while other particle physics interactions are disregarded.

-The outcome of the optical simulation is quantified by the light collection efficiency (LCE), defined as the fraction of generated photons from a specific location that reach a given set of PMTs.
+The outcome of the optical simulation is quantified by the light collection efficiency (LCE), defined as a position-dependent quantity representing the percentage of photons emitted from a given position within the simulated detector volume that reach a given set of PMTs.
 It is calculated as:

 For a given energy deposition, the amount of light measured by the PMT arrays depends on the interaction position within the TPC.
 This spatial dependence arises from factors such as VUV photon absorption in LXe, the reflectivity of detector materials, and the optical transparency of wire-mesh electrodes.
-To ensure the simulation accurately reproduces experimental data, the photon propagation model was specifically tailored by tuning several key parameters in \textit{RelicsSim}: \begin{itemize} \item The VUV absorption length in LXe and GXe; \item The reflectivity of PTFE surfaces in both LXe and GXe environments; \item The refractive index of the PMT quartz windows. \end{itemize} Other optical parameters were fixed based on established literature values.
+To ensure the simulation accurately reproduces experimental data, the photon propagation model was specifically refined by tuning several key parameters in \textit{RelicsSim}: \begin{itemize} \item The VUV absorption length in LXe and GXe; \item The reflectivity of PTFE surfaces in both LXe and GXe environments; \item The refractive index of the PMT quartz windows. \end{itemize} Other optical parameters were fixed based on established literature values.
 The refractive index of xenon was based on previously published data~\cite{10.1063/1.2136879}, while the GXe layer between the LXe and the top PMT array was assigned a refractive index of 1.
 The Rayleigh scattering length was derived from theoretical calculations~\cite{Seidel:2001vf}.
-The unpolished PTFE surface was modeled with $99\%$ diffuse reflectance, and the reflectivity of stainless steel was based on a prior measurement~\cite{Bricola:2007zz}.
+The unpolished PTFE surface was modeled with $\mathrm{99\%}$ diffuse reflectance, and the reflectivity of stainless steel was based on a prior measurement~\cite{Bricola:2007zz}.